Skip to main content

 Wildlife management areas so posted, refuges, sanctuaries, national parks and historic sites shall be closed to the hunting and trapping of all species.
 (Exception: small game hunting, and furbearer hunting and trapping, may be permitted at times and on those areas of federally owned refuges designated by the refuge manager.)
 For additional regulations on federal refuges, contact refuge headquarters.

 School trust lands are open to nonvehicular public access, including hunting, unless posted with ND Department of Trust Lands signs.
 Trapping is allowed, if the current surface lessee gives written permission.
 By giving permission, the lessee is made aware that legal traps and snares could be in the area.
 The only established trails on Department of Trust Lands available for public use are those that are signed with Game and Fish Department trail markers.
-See the ND Department of Trust Lands hunting page at land.nd.gov for additional information.
+See the ND Department of Trust Lands surface and minerals management page at land.nd.gov.

 State law allows the governor to close or postpone a hunting season upon reasonable notice through the media if climatic conditions create a fire hazard.